dotnet/diagnostics/documentation/tutorial/app_running_slow_highcpu.md

 This will start the perf collection process.
 Let it run for about 20-30 seconds and then hit CTRL-C to exit the collection process.
 The output should tell you how many MBs of perf data was written.

 ### Analyzing the trace
-When it comes to analyzing the profiler trace generated in the previous step, you have two options depending on if you generated a netperf file or used the native perf command in Linux.
+When it comes to analyzing the profiler trace generated in the previous step, you have two options depending on if you generated a nettrace file or used the native perf command in Linux.

-Starting with the netperf file, you need to transfer the netperf file to a Windows machine and use PerfView to analyze the trace as shown below.
+Starting with the nettrace file, you need to transfer the nettrace file to a Windows machine and use PerfView to analyze the trace as shown below.

 ![alt text](https://user-images.githubusercontent.com/15442480/57110777-976c8a80-6cee-11e9-9cf7-407a01a08b1d.jpg)